ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 option in the list.
 This indicates the client that some of the option is wrongly configured and identify the validation details using the public API `validity`.

-The public API to determine the validity of the mention options and they are `checkValidity()` and `validity`.
+The public API to determine the validity of the mention options are `checkValidity()` and `validity`.
 See the [API section](#api) for more details.

 #### 5. _nimble-rich-text-user-mention-view_: